 For security, the college employs an evening administrator to handle any emergency requiring the need for police or ambulance service, and during the hours of 7:30 a.m. to 4:30 p.m., the college contracts with the Kingstree Police Department to have a uniformed police officer on campus.
 If additional help is needed, the response time for the local police is less than five minutes, and since the college is located directly beside the local hospital, emergency services are less than two minutes away from the college.

 Section 3, Category 6 - Process Management

-6.1 How do you determine, and what are your key learning-centered processes that deliver your educational programs, offerings, and student services?
+6.1 How do you determine, and what are your organization's core competencies, and do they relate to your mission, competitive environment, and action plans?